The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 Welsh 3000s

-Now unless you live in Snowdonia you are going to have to factor in at least two nights accommodation to complete this challenge.
+Now unless you live in Snowdonia you are going to have to factor in two nights’ accommodation to complete this challenge.

-Where you sleep is down to a few factors including; personal preference, what options you have available to, the weather, and what time you plan on starting the challenge.
+Where you sleep is down to a few factors including; personal preference, what options you have available, what time you plan on starting the challenge and when you think you will finish.

 Driving any significant distance after this challenge would be utterly stupid so please don’t entertain that idea.